joemoose/dungeoneers.d20/docs/play.md

 	- A character who was an alchemist in their former career would have an advantage when brewing potions and handling dangerous reagents.

 	- A former mariner has an advantage when navigating at sea, attending to sails, or other ship-related tasks.

+### Group Checks

+When everyone in the adventuring party is trying to do the same thing, such as moving quietly past a sleeping ogre, the GM may ask that everyone makes an attribute check.
+If at least half the characters succeed, the group succeeds.

 ### Assistance